hantsy/quarkus-sandbox/README.md

 >java -jar target\demo-1.0.0-SNAPSHOT-runner.jar
 ```

-In development stage, you can run the application in development mode.
+In development stage, you can run the application in a debug mode.

 ```bash
 mvn compile quarkus:dev
 ```
-You will see the following info.
+After it is  done, you will see messages like the following.

 ```
 [INFO] --- quarkus-maven-plugin:0.21.1:dev (default-cli) @ demo ---